javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-garbage-collection/article.md

 Modern engines implement advanced algorithms of garbage collection.

-A general book "The Garbage Collection Handbook: The Art of Automatic Memory Management" (R. Jones at al) covers some of them.
+A general book "The Garbage Collection Handbook: The Art of Automatic Memory Management" (R. Jones et al) covers some of them.

 If you are familiar with low-level programming, the more detailed information about V8 garbage collector is in the article [A tour of V8: Garbage Collection](http://jayconrod.com/posts/55/a-tour-of-v8-garbage-collection).